ovh/venom/executors/rabbitmq/README.md

 # Venom - Executor RabbitMQ

+Three types of execution are supported:
+- **publisher**: publish a message to a queue or to an exchange.
+- **subscriber**: bind to a queue or an exchange (using routing key) and wait for message(s) to be consumed.
+- **client**: publish a message to a queue or to an exchange and wait for the response message to be received on the [reply-to](https://www.rabbitmq.com/docs/direct-reply-to) queue.

-Step to use publish / subscribe on a RabbitMQ
+Steps to use publish / subscribe on a RabbitMQ:

 ## Input
 In your yaml file, you can use: